Boston and Skegness: Historic

 In England, constituency boundaries are determined by the Boundary Commission for England, an independent body which periodically reviews the size of each constituency based on demographic data; these changes must be approved by the UK Parliament.
 The constituency of Boston and Skegness was created as a county constituency, (Note: Constituencies in the United Kingdom are legally designated as either county constituencies or borough constituencies.
 In general, county constituencies are any constituencies where more than a small proportion of the constituency is rural.
 Legally, campaign spending limits are higher in county constituencies than in borough constituencies, and the two categories of seats have different types of returning officers.) by a statutory instrument in 1994, as part of the Fourth periodic review of Westminster constituencies, and was first contested in the 1997 general election.
 When formed, it consisted of the Borough of Boston and the wards of Burgh le Marsh, Friskney, Frithville, Ingoldmells, St Clement's, Scarbrough, Seacroft, Sibsey, Wainfleet, and Winthorpe in the District of East Lindsey.
 The constituency was largely created from parts of the former Holland with Boston constituency, with the remainder previously part of the former seat of East Lindsey.

 The constituency boundaries changed at the 2010 general election as part of the Fifth periodic review of Westminster constituencies, bringing in the two wards of Stickney and Croft from the neighbouring constituency of Louth and Horncastle.
 The constituency then consisted of the Borough of Boston, and the District of East Lindsey wards of Burgh le Marsh, Croft, Frithville, Ingoldmells, St Clement's, Scarbrough, Seacroft, Sibsey, Stickney, Wainfleet and Friskney, and Winthorpe.
 The original proposal from the Boundary Commission had been to only transfer the Croft ward, but it was then decided to also include the ward of Stickney because of its ties with the town of Boston.

 The Sixth Periodic Review of Westminster constituencies was carried out between 2011 and 2018.
 The review recommended that two wards – Heckington Rural, and Kirkby la Thorpe and South Kyme – be transferred to Boston and Skegness from the constituency of Sleaford and North Hykeham; however the review was not implemented and its results were formally laid aside in 2020.

 Boston and Skegness is bordered by the constituencies of Louth and Horncastle to the north, Sleaford and North Hykeham to the west, and South Holland and The Deepings to the south; all three of these constituencies are in the county of Lincolnshire and are all considered safe Conservative seats, and have been represented by MPs from the party since the formation of the constituencies in 1997.
 Indeed, after the 2019 general election, all seven Parliamentary constituencies in Lincolnshire had a Conservative MP.

-Current boundaries
+Current

-Further to the 2023 periodic review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency is as follows (as they existed on 1 December 2020):
+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency is as follows (as they existed on 1 December 2020):